MicrosoftDocs/memdocs/memdocs/intune/configuration/device-firmware-configuration-interface-windows-settings.md

 ## Ports

 > [!WARNING]
-> Disabling all external boot options (or all external ports) significantly complicates OS recovery.
-To recover a device that can no longer boot Windows, you may have to open the device and replace storage.
+> Disabling all external boot options or all external ports significantly complicates OS recovery.
+To recover a device that can no longer boot Windows, you may have to physically open the device and replace the hardware storage.

-- **Ports**: This setting manages all the built-in ports managed by UEFI (BIOS).
-It doesn't manage attached peripherals.

-  Your options:

-  - **Not configured**: Intune doesn't change or update this setting.
-By default, the OS might enable all built-in ports.
-  - **Enabled**: All built-in ports directly managed by UEFI (BIOS) are enabled.
-Peripherals, like USB devices, aren't affected.
-  - **Disabled**: All built-in ports directly managed by UEFI (BIOS) are disabled.
-Peripherals, like USB devices, aren't affected.

 - **USB type A**: This setting manages the built-in USB type A ports managed by UEFI (BIOS).
 It doesn't manage attached peripherals.